-Americans are dining at home to stay safe and save money, and it might help curb the obesity epidemic.
+Americans are dining at home to stay safe and save money, and it might help curb the trend toward obesity.

 By Kate Stone

 The COVID-19 pandemic had a dramatic impact on the way people in the United States live and dine.
 For the sake of both safety and economy, Americans are cooking and eating meals at home more than they have in decades, and that may come with an additional benefit.

 Adolescent obesity in the United States has been on the rise for a while, accompanied by the likelihood that obesity will carry forward into adulthood.
 Fortunately, researchers from the University of Minnesota and Columbia University have reported that families dining at home together may help reduce obesity.

 Part of the benefit of dining at home instead of in a restaurant seems to come from the ingredients.
 On average, home-cooked family meals tend to include more fruits, vegetables, calcium, and whole grains than quick food eaten on the go.
 However, cooking and eating a meal at home together can be emotionally beneficial as well.

 Jerica M. Berge and colleagues collected data from 2,287 people over 10 years in a study conveniently dubbed Project EAT (Eating and Activity among Teens) to examine weight-related variables.
 These variables included dietary intake, physical activity, and weight control behaviors among adolescents.
 “It is important to identify modifiable factors in the home environment, such as family meals, that can protect against overweight/obesity through the transition to adulthood,” Dr. Berge says.